On Using the Bible to Prove the Bible

 First, the Bible is made up of many books, not just one.
 This is one of the most basic facts about the Bible, but its implications are tremendous, and people tend to forget.
 Ironically, to argue that the Bible cannot be used to prove itself actually assumes that there is a unity to the Bible as a whole — a unity that critics want to deny (1).
 They cannot have it both ways.
 If Matthew cannot be used to verify anything about Luke, or vice versa, then the assumption must be that they are unified in a way that somehow negates their ability to be used independently.
 Why would this be assumed?
 Matthew and Luke did not sit down together and write in unison or collusion.
 They are separate works.
 Mark is different from Matthew and Luke, and even if, as is usually assumed, Matthew and Luke used Mark some, that still does not explain their divergences from Mark.
 Regardless, there is nothing wrong with writers using other sources, and Luke even indicates that he did just that.
 Even so, their works are not clones of each other, as even a casual reading reveals.
 Even if there was some literary dependence, this would not negate the point.
 Add to this that “dependence may also be an illusion resulting from ‘a natural overlap’ in oral tradition or the presence of terms that would be common even if all four Gospels” were independent (2).
 In other words, they are telling the same story and using the same terminology that would have naturally grown out of an oral tradition (3).
 What we see in the four Gospels is exactly what we would expect from oral traditions that were then written down.

 Matthew, Mark, Luke, and John are all first-century documents.
 They were not compiled together into a single entity when they were written.
 Further, Paul and Peter are two more authors who wrote first-century documents independently of the Gospel accounts and each other.
-Their works were not compiled together until later (the canon of Scripture is another issue, but is not a factor for dealing with this objection).
-Therefore, to argue that these documents cannot be used to help verify or prove each other would be like compiling the works of several different authors today, putting them into one volume, then arguing that they cannot provide any witness for one another because they are all in one book.
+Their works were not compiled until later (the canon of Scripture is another issue, but it is not a factor in dealing with this objection).
+Therefore, to argue that these documents cannot be used to help verify or prove each other would be like compiling the works of several different authors today, putting them into one volume, and then arguing that they cannot provide any witness for one another because they are all in one book.
 The argument is fallacious because it ignores the fact that the Bible is a collection of many books written by many authors over several years, all dating to the first century and earlier.
 They are not just one book written by the same person.

 History and Inspiration